JogoShugh/hyper-library/README.md

 The API is simple, it allows you to explore a list of books, check books in, and check them out again.

 ## Contained Within
-A sample library API, along with two clients.
+A sample library API along with two clients.

 1. Api Implementation
 2. A Resource Driven Client